KillianRice/HDD_Shutter_Driver/README.md

 # HDD_Shutter_Driver

 HDD shutter driver circuit based on Rob Scholten's 2007 RSI paper (see below).
-Modifications include the option of using an IXYS IXDF604PI (~$2/IC) instead of the TI LMD18200 (~$17/IC) to drive the shutter.
+Modifications include the option of using an IXYS IXDF604PI (about $2/IC) instead of the TI LMD18200 (about $17/IC) to drive the shutter.

 ## Notes
 -Outputs are to standard BNC connectors so care should be taken to avoid shorting to ground.